jdeathe/centos-ssh/README.md

 If the command ran successfully you should now have a new private SSH key installed in your home "~/.ssh" directory called "id_rsa_insecure"

-Next we need to determine what port to connect to on the docker host.
+Next, unless we specified one, we need to determine what port to connect to on the docker host.
 You can do this with ether `docker ps` or `docker inspect`.
 In the following example we use `docker ps` to show the list of running containers and pipe to grep to filter out the host port.

 ```
 $ docker ps | \